 The most popular way: take the FlyBus

 The Flybus is the easiest and most reliable way to get to Reykjavík.
-Run by a private company in partnership with the airport, it leaves every 35 to 40 minutes from right outside the arrival terminal building.
+Run by a private company in partnership with the airport, it leaves from right outside the arrival terminal building.

 To guarantee a seat on the bus, we recommend booking your ticket in advance.
 However, if you didn’t get the chance to do so then you can book your ticket at the Flybus stand in the arrivals hall.

 Remember to book a return ticket for your way back, too.
 The Flybus drops travellers off right outside the departure hall.

 A single ticket from Keflavík to Reykjavík on the Flybus costs 3699 ISK ($26 USD), or 4799 ISK ($34 USD) if you opt for the mini-bus transfer to your hotel or into the city centre.

 Return tickets cost 6899 ISK ($49 USD), or 8599 ISK ($61 USD) with the mini-bus transfer included.